PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_windows.rst

 The procedure is virtually the same for `VTK` so I won't show it again here.

-Building `wxWidgets` is a bit different: go to the C:/PCL_dependencies/wxWidgets/build/msw folder, open the project file and build the "Debug" and "Release" configurations.
-Don't use the DLL* configurations.

 That's it, we're done with the dependencies!

 Environment variables